WFP-VAM/anticipatory-action/training/README.md

 Once the jupyter lab window is open, please click-right on the notebook you want to open, select *Open with* > *Jupyter Notebook*.

+Before getting your hands dirty, a few tips about jupyter lab:

+* press `+` to add a cell of code or press "a" (above) or "b" (below) once a cell is selected
+* if you want to add text, first add a cell and then click on the "Code" drop-down menu to select "Markdown"
+* delete a cell by clicking on the scissors icon or the bin when you select it
+* run a cell by clicking on the player icon or by pressing "Shift-Enter" / "Ctrl-Enter"
+* open a terminal / a new file by clicking on the blue '+' at the top-left of the window
+* each time you update code in an external file, you need to restart the kernel using the loop icon
+* each time you restart the kernel, you need to rerun each cell of your notebook